 - Holidays in term time or excessive delayed return from an extended holiday without prior permission.

 Any unauthorised absence which exceeds 4 school days is now liable for a Fixed Penalty Notice (FPN) of £120 per child, per parent, or £60 per child per parent if paid within 21 days.

 The school will authorise absence that is due to religious observance, but the day must exclusively set apart for religious observance by the religious body.

 The school may only allow one day of authorised absence under these circumstances.
 All requests for leave due to religious observance must be made in advance and in writing to the headteacher.

 It is extremely rare for the school to shut for emergencies such as snow.
-If in doubt please listen to Radio Lancashire for an update.
+If in doubt please listen to Radio Lancashire and check the school website for updates.
 Please do not phone the school.
 If you have not heard otherwise we will expect all pupils to be in school.
-Absence will not be authorised if the school is open.
+Absence may not be authorised if the school is open.